petsernik/wikifeat/README.md

     ```

 After this, a post with article corresponding to the selected link should appear in your channel.
-The title of this article is saved in a file .txt to prevent the same post from being published repeatedly when the
+The title of this article is saved in the database `wikikifeat` to prevent the same post from being published repeatedly when the
 script is run again.
-Of course, it would be possible to use database instead of a file, but for my needs this is not
-yet necessary.

 ## Automation